A Count Immortal

 “No,” she screamed stumbling backward tripping over her feet.

-He curled his lips into a snarl and let his head fall back, fangs glinting under the light of the moon.
+His thin lips curled into a snarl and his head fell backward, fangs glinting under the light of the moon.

 He let her go.
 Watching.
 Waiting.
 Giving his prey a head start.